 | Wire Coat | Texture maintenance | Stripping knife, firm bristle brush |

-Bathing Guide: The Right Way To Bathe A Dog
+Bathing Guide: The Right Way to Bathe a Dog

-How Often To Bathe A Dog (Based On Breed)
+How Often to Bathe a Dog (Based on Breed)

-Dogs that spend a lot of time outside get dirt and allergens faster.They might need to take more baths, especially after playing in mud or water.
-Dogs with sensitive skin need extra care.
-To avoid irritation, use gentle, hypoallergenic shampoos and space out baths more .Observing your dog’s behavior, scent, and coat condition can assist you in determining the frequency of bathing.
+If you have a low-shedding breed like a Poodle or a Maltese, you might only need to bathe them every six to eight weeks.
+Dogs that spend a lot of time outside pick up dirt and allergens faster and may need more frequent baths, especially after playing in mud or water.
+Dogs with sensitive skin need extra care, use gentle, hypoallergenic shampoos, and space baths out more to avoid irritation.

 Breed-Based Bathing Frequency Chart